-- 1. The district will utilize a standard Apophyloxis Action Plan. - a.
-The Apaphylaus Action Pian will be consistent with national standards of anaphylaxis treatment.
+1. The district will utilize a standard Apophyloxis Action Plan.

+a.
+The Anaphylaxis Action Plan will be consistent with national standards of anaphylaxis treatment.
 The district will use either a form provided by a recognized professional source or a district developed form.
-The district may develop an Anaphylaus Action Pian by incorporating national standards, state laws, district needs and in consultation with local medical professionals. - b.
-The Anaphyladis Action Plan will serve as the Emergency Care Plan. - c.
-The Angohylares Action Flon will be individualized and completed by the health care provider annually. - 2.
+The district may develop an Anaphylaxis Action Plan by incorporating national standards, state laws, district needs and in consultation with local medical professionals.

+b.
+The Anaphylapis Action Plan will serve as the Emergency Care Plan.

+c.
+The Angohylaids Action Flon will be individualized and completed by the health care provider annually.

 The district may maintain stock epinephrine at each school site as per district policy.
-See Policy 3416

-Administration of Medication.
-If the district is maintaining stock epinephrine the Stock Epinephrine Protocol is in effect for all students if there is not a current Anaphylanas Action Plan for an individual student. - 3.
+See Policy 3416 Administration of Medication.
+If the district is maintaining stock epinephrine the Stock Epinephrine Protocol is in effect for all students if there is not a current Anaphylanas Action Plan for an individual student.
 The district will follow Section 504 procedures.
 See Policy 2162P Section 504 of the Rehabilitation Act of 1973.
-For students with a Life Threatening Allergy this entails: - a.
-Requesting parental permission for Section 504 evaluation. - b.
+For students with a Life Threatening Allergy this entails:

+a.
+Requesting parental permission for Section 504 evaluation.

+b.
 Completing the evaluation when parental permission is obtained.
-Information used for an evaluation may include information from the parent, student, health care provider and/or health care records. - c.
+Information used for an evaluation may include information from the parent, student, health care provider and/or health care records.

+c.
 Meeting to determine eligibility.
 A team of knowledgeable people will determine if the student is eligible.
-If the student is determined to be eligible and there are medically needed accommodations, a 504 plan will be developed. - d.
-The 504 plan may list the needed accommodations or refer to the individual Healthcare Plan (IHP) that incorporates a listing of the accommodations. - 4.
-The district will follow applicable special education procedures for those students with an Individual Education Plan (IEP) and a life threatening allergy by specifying needed accommodations in the Individual Education Plan (IEP) or Individualized Healthcare Plan (IHP).
-(See Policy 2161 Special Education and Accommodations.) - 5.
-The Registered (School) Nurse will develop an Individualized Healthcare Plan (IHP) for students who have a life threatening allergy when the parent/guardian has consented to an evaluation and when the student has been determined to be eligible for an accommodation plan.
+If the student is determined to be eligible and there are medically needed accommodations, a 504 plan will be developed.

+d.
+The 504 plan may list the needed accommodations or refer to the individual Healthcare Plan (IHP) that incorporates a listing of the accommodations.

+4. The district will follow applicable special education procedures for those students with an Individual Education Plan (IEP) and a life threatening allergy by specifying needed accommodations in the Individual Education Plan (IEP) or Individualized Healthcare Plan (IHP).
+(See Policy 2161 Special Education and Accommodations.)

+5. The Registered (School) Nurse will develop an Individualized Healthcare Plan (IHP) for students who have a life threatening allergy when the parent/guardian has consented to an evaluation and when the student has been determined to be eligible for an accommodation plan.

-- a.
-Components of an Individualized Healthcare Plan (IHP) for life threatening allergies may include or be based on student identification information, allergens, summary of pertinent medical history, food publication Medical Statement, day to day management of the allergy, developmental levels, and self-care and self-advocacy ability and goals.
-Addendums include the Angulation Action Flora and may include a transportation plan and any other related items as needed. - b.
+Anaphylaxis Management and Prevention Administrative Procedures January 13, 2015 Page 6 of 15 a.
+Components of an Individualized Healthcare Plan (IHP) for life threatening allergies may include or be based on student identification information, allergens, summary of pertinent medical history, food Substantion Medical Statement, day to day management of the allergy, developmental levels, and self-care and self-advocacy ability and goals.
+Addendums include the Anaptavious Active Plan and may include a transportation plan and any other related items as needed.

+b.
 The Individualized Healthcare Plan (IHP) may incorporate a listing of the medically needed accommodations.
-Alternatively, accommodations may be listed directly in the Section 504 plan form or Individual Education Plan (IEP). - c.
-The Individualized Healthcare Plan (IHP) is attached to the Section 504 plan or Individual Education Plan (IEP). - 6.
-The district will designate individuals in each school who are responsible for establishing and monitoring successful implementation of the Anaphylaxis Action Plan, Individual Healthcare Plan (IHP) and Section 504 Plan as applicable. - 7.
-The district will utilize an Anaphylaxis Reporting Form for all known incidences of anaphylaxis with or without epinephrine administration. - 8.
-Revision of plans will be considered when any degree of allergic reaction occurs in school for a student with life threatening allergy.
+Alternatively, accommodations may be listed directly in the Section 504 plan form or Individual Education Plan (IEP).

+c.
+The Individualized Healthcare Plan (IHP) is attached to the Section 504 plan or Individual Education Plan (IEP).

+6. The district will designate individuals in each school who are responsible for establishing and monitoring successful implementation of the Anaphylaxis Action Plan, Individual Healthcare Plan (IHP) and Section 504 Plan as applicable.

+7. The district will utilize an Anaphylaxis Reporting Form for all known incidences of anaphylaxis with or without epinephrine administration.

+8. Revision of plans will be considered when any degree of allergic reaction occurs in school for a student with life threatening allergy.

-C. Medication: Storage, Access and Administration specific to life threatening allergies
+C. Medication: Storage, Access and Administration specific to life threatening allergies a.
+The treatment order must be in the format of an Anaphylicals Action Man and will specify what medications are used for what allergic symptoms.